Errors and Omissions Insurance

 Since errors and omissions insurance is a specialized policy, it’s strongly advised that you get the help of an independent insurance agent before buying your policy.
 They’ll be able to make recommendations about whether your business needs an E&O policy and can look at your existing commercial insurance package to determine which company is best for you.

-A trusted and local independent insurance agent can also fully explain what errors and omissions insurance covers your business for and how you can take steps to prevent E&O claims.
+A local independent insurance agent can also fully explain what errors and omissions insurance covers your business for and how you can take steps to prevent E&O claims.
 Each profession is different and faces different E&O risks, so it’s important to have a trusted adviser who knows the ins and outs of commercial insurance to help protect your business.

 If you do have an E&O claim, it’s likely to involve a difficult claims process that will require a lot of paperwork and may take some time to settle.
 You’ll want to have a knowledgeable agent on your side who can monitor how the claim is going and help you with the appropriate paperwork.
 This could make all the difference in the world in whether you have a good claims experience or one that could potentially drive you out of business.